Feel on top of your super

 Contribute up to $330,000 over three years without exceeding the contribution cap limits.

 You may be able to add more to your super this financial year, without exceeding your non-concessional cap limit.
-If your total super balance across all funds was under $500,000 at 30 June 2020, and you have unused caps for concessional contributions from the last two financial years, you may be able to take advantage of catch-up contributions.
+If your total super balance is less than $500,000 as at 30 June, you can ‘carry forward’ any concessional contributions over a rolling 5-year period.
+The carry-forward rule was introduced on 1 July 2018.

 Get up to $500 from the government added to your super.
 Depending on your income, you may be eligible for an extra super contribution from the government.